 Only by taking time to listen carefully can we deliberately choose to change our words and our results.
 Being kind to yourself is the first and most important step.
 Consider the energy of words you use.Take time to listen carefully to what you say and think.
 Next, write down what you are hearing to identify common themes and words that may be influencing you in a negative or positive way.
 To fully understand just how the energy of words works, keep reading.

 Change your words change your life

 “Be sincere in your thoughts, be pure in your feelings.
 You will not have to run after happiness.
 Happiness will run after you.”
-Sir Chinmoy
+Sri Chinmoy

 Here is an interesting example from a well known “slow walker” study, published in 1996 by John Bargh, a psychologist at Yale.
 Although in recent years his experiment has been criticised and disputed, it’s still worth considering.
 Furthermore, the power of expectations is also vital.
 Consider how the placebo effect influences results.
 Research in this field indicates approximately one third of individuals who receive a placebo believe it to be a potent treatment.

 In this experiment, Bargh asked undergraduates at New York University to form sentences out of a group of words.
 The words were seemingly random .
 However, in reality, one group of subjects considered words evoking lonely old age, such as “bitter,” “wrinkles,” “elderly “alone,” “arthritis” “walking stick” and “senior citizen” Another group rearranged words that had no theme.

 The findings were quite extraordinary